How do we define complex elements in XML Schema?

 </xs:sequence>

-You can externally include the properties of another type to the created Complex Type.
-From now on, I will generally use the second method in the examples.
+You can also extend a complex type with the properties of another type.
+From this point on, I will generally use the second method in the examples.

 <xs:element name="book" type="bookEntry"/>